fishcus/KAP-manual/en/query/adv_sql/function.en.md

 ## Functions

-Here we will introduce functions applicable to SQL query.
+Here we will introduce functions applicable to SQL statements.
 Click on each section to read more details:

 [Arithmetic Function](arithmetic_function.en.md)